hummingbot/hummingbot/documentation/docs/liquidity-mining.md

 !!! warning "Terms subject to change"
     Please check this page for the most up-to-date terms.
 We will notify participants of changes, if any, through email (for registered users) and on our [Discord](https://discord.hummingbot.io).

-!!! note "Terms updated for week 7"
+!!! note "Terms updated for week 10"
-    **For the period starting April 14, 2020 12:00am UTC until April 21, 2020 12:00am UTC, the following changes were made:**<ol><li>**Zillqa**: the total amount of rewards for Zilliqa's campaigns was increased from USDC 750 per week to USDC 1,250 per week.
-Please see updated amounts per trading pair below.<li>**Zcoin**: Zcoin listed a new trading pair, **XZC/USDT**, and has included this in its campaign.  *XZC/BNB is no longer eligible* and reward amounts for XZC/BTC and XZC/USDT are listed in the table below.</ul>
+    **For the period starting May 5, 2020 12:00am UTC until May 12, 2020 12:00am UTC, the following changes were made:**<ol><li>**Zillqa**: the total amount of rewards for Zilliqa's campaigns has reverted to USDC 750 per week.
+Please see updated amounts per trading pair below.<li>**Maximum spreads**: the maximum spread for all campaigns has been revised to 2%.</ul>

 <table>
   <thead>